MSI Laptop

 Remove the shortcuts panel.

-Remove five screws securing the keyboard.
+Remove the five screws securing the keyboard.
 Unlock and pull out the keyboard cable.

 The keyboard has been removed.